mlmid1616/slacker/README.md

 ## README
 Slacker is a collaborative live messaging platform inspired by Slack and was built end-to-end in 2 weeks.

-Live: https://fullstackslacker.herokuapp.com/#/ (works best in chorme)
+Live: https://fullstackslacker.herokuapp.com/#/ (works best in chrome)

 ## Implementation